Bea Saw

-Maria Beatriz Imperial Saw-Tan (born November 17, 1985), is a Filipino actress with Taiwanese descent.
+Maria Beatriz Imperial Saw-Tan (born November 17, 1985), is a Filipino actress of Taiwanese descent.
 She won the second season of Pinoy Big Brother.

 On June 30, 2007 (day 126) after garnering about 1.5 million votes, or 30.29% of the total number of votes, Saw was proclaimed as the Big Winner of Pinoy Big Brother.
 Her record erased Kim Chiu's record for the most votes earned by a Big Winner.
 She received a million pesos, and prizes including a house and lot, a kitchen showcase, a new car, a business franchise and an Asian package tour for two.

 Personal life

 In January 2012, Saw married her longtime boyfriend Rock Tan.
 She announced on Pinoy Big Brother: Unlimited that she is pregnant with her first child.
-She is now a mother of two daughters.
+She is now a mother of two daughters and one son.